Ways to share

 Making healthy lifestyle choices is an important part of building resilience.
-Check out the following online activities to help your child focus on their health and build resilience during lockdown:
+Check out the following online activities to help your child focus on their health and build resilience at home:

 - BBC Good Food have been sharing healthy, easy recipes that you can create with short supplies.
 Find out more.

 - Jack Monroe shares recipes that you can cook on a budget or using items you may already have.
 Find out more.

 - CorePower Yoga do a Yoga livestream everyday which is available on their YouTube channel